qutip/qutip/doc/installation.rst

 |
 On all platforms (Linux, Mac, Windows), QuTiP works "out-of-the-box" using the `Anaconda CE <https://store.continuum.io/cshop/anaconda>`_.
 This distribution is created by the developers of Numpy, and is free for both commercial and noncommercial use.

-As of version 2.2, QuTiP includes an optional Fortran based monte-carlo solver that has a substantial performance benefit when compared with the standard Python routine.
-In order to install this package you must have the gfortran compiler and BLAS development libraries.
-At present, these packages are only available on the Linux and OSX platforms.
+As of version 2.2, QuTiP includes an optional Fortran-based Monte Carlo solver that has a substantial performance benefit when compared with the Python-based solver.
+In order to install this package you must have a Fortran compiler (for example gfortran) and BLAS development libraries.
+At present, these packages are only tested on the Linux and OS X platforms.

 .. _install-get-it:

 Get the software
 ================

-Official releases of QuTiP are available from the download section of the project's web pages
+Official releases of QuTiP are available from the download section on the project's web pages

     http://code.google.com/p/qutip/downloads

-and the source code is available in our Github repository
+and the latest source code is available in our Github repository

     http://github.com/qutip